Can Groups Sue Over Trump's Business Conflicts Even If They Weren't Harmed?

 The suit faces some significant legal hurdles, among them the question of whether Citizens for Responsibility and Ethics in Washington, the advocacy group behind the lawsuit, actually has the standing to sue the president.

 "Standing is a basic doctrine of the federal courts.
-No one has the right to go into court and get a judgement unless they've been injured by the action they're complaining about, so we don't just have miscellaneous busybodies filing lawsuits," says Michael McConnell, director of the Constitutional Law Center at Stanford University.
+No one has the right to go into court and get a judgment unless they've been injured by the action they're complaining about, so we don't just have miscellaneous busybodies filing lawsuits," says Michael McConnell, director of the Constitutional Law Center at Stanford University.

 "If your neighbor is hit by a car, you may be outraged.
 You may think he ought to sue.
 But you can't sue on his behalf.
 He's the only one who can sue," McConnell says.